secretGeek/devShop/readme.md

 ## Contributions

 **Pull requests not actually welcome at this moment.** I may take this commercial, and haven't thought through the implications of accepting PRs on it prior to that.

+I love PRs normally.
+Please send PRs to other projects.

 The code is in typescript now.